Jason Mercier

 Jason Mercier (born November 12, 1986) is an American professional poker player from Hollywood, Florida.
-He has won five World Series of Poker bracelets and one European Poker Tour title.
+He has won six World Series of Poker bracelets and one European Poker Tour title.
 Mercier is a member of Team PokerStars Pro and was named the Bluff Magazine Player of the Year for 2009.
-He was WSOP player of the year in 2016.
+He was WSOP Player of the Year in 2016.

 Mercier has been ranked number one in the world by ESPN and the Global poker index.
 He holds the record for most weeks spent at number 1 on the GPI, 84.
-As of January 2018, his live tournament winnings exceed $18,500,000.
-His 58 cashes at the WSOP account for over $4,500,000 of those winnings.
+As of 2023, his live tournament winnings exceed $20,800,000.
+His 79 cashes at the WSOP account for $5,582,599 of those winnings.
+While Mercier officially retired in 2018, he has continued to compete in various events, including four tournament cashes at the 2024 WSOP.